petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 `Sensor data (linear)` ->  `Gamut transform (non-linear)` ->  `Transfer function (non-linear)`  ->  `Encoded image`

 ## What is gamut nonlinearity?
-Since light is additive, every mixture of two arbitrary colors must lie on a straight line between those colors.
-However, due to gamut nonlinearity, those mixtures are bent away from the straight line.
+Since light is additive, every mixture of two arbitrary colors must lie on a straight line between these colors.
+However, due to gamut nonlinearity, these mixtures are bent away from the straight line.
 In simple words, **Half-Yellow**(0.5 0.5 0) will not lie between **Red**(1 0 0) and **Green**(0 1 0).
 There is a reason why this nonlinear gamut transform exists, but that is a topic for another article.

 ## Naming